 - Boosting energy levels

 The area of your brain that influences your sleep cycles is regulated by the natural progression of sunlight, full-spectrum light.
-Limited exposure to natural light can interfere with this essential regulatory process.
+Limited exposure to can interfere with this essential regulatory process.

 Fluorescent light exposure suppresses melatonin production.
 Melatonin is the hormone that regulates sleep.